ethberry/ethberry.github.io/docs/AdminPanel/ERC20/token.md

 - **title** - This is how token is displayed on site, mostly in autocomplete fields for other actions
 - **description** - General description in markdown format.
 Does not make a lot of sense and present mostly for compatibility with other tokens
 - **token status**
-  - **NEW** - default status after contract deployment, should be manually changed to **ACTIVE**
+  - **NEW** - Default status after contract deployment, should be manually changed to **ACTIVE**
-  - **ACTIVE** - active token are displayed on site and available for selection for other actions
+  - **ACTIVE** - Active token are displayed on site and available for selection for other actions
-  - **INACTIVE** - inactive tokens are not available for selection and exists for references
+  - **INACTIVE** - Inactive tokens are not available for selection and exists for references